 Walking to transit can be deadly

 People who walk to public transit are among the most vulnerable pedestrians in the Atlanta region.
-Research by the Atlanta Regional Commission found that over 20 percent of pedestrian crashes in metro Atlanta occur within 100 feet of a transit station or bus stop.
-And nearly half occurred within 300 feet.
+Research shows that 75 percent of fatal pedestrian crashes in the Atlanta region occurred within 300 feet of a transit station or bus stop.
 This is unacceptable.

 Nearly three-fourths of transit trips in the Atlanta region begin with walking trips.
 For transit to be successful, people need more than buses.
 They also need safe routes to bus stops.

 Many people in the Atlanta region live and travel in places built for high-speed automobiles.
 We need to adapt to the new reality.